Ending a Tenancy

 - Tenancy agreement is a sublease agreement that clearly states the subtenant will move out at the end of the term of the agreement

 - Tenancy agreement is a fixed term agreement that, in circumstances prescribed by Regulation, requires the tenant will move out at the end of the fixed term

 - Tenancy agreement is frustrated by circumstances beyond the landlord or tenant’s control

 - Landlord has an order of possession from the Residential Tenancy Branch (RTB)

 Landlords and tenants are responsible for ending the tenancy lawfully, ensuring both parties have an opportunity participate in condition inspections and agree on any deposit deductions that may be required.
 Landlords or tenants can be ordered to pay money to each other if they don’t follow the law.

-Fixed-term tenancies: A fixed-term tenancy cannot be ended earlier than the date fixed except in three circumstances: both parties agree in writing; there are special circumstances such as the tenant is fleeing family violence or the tenant has been assessed as requiring long-term care or has been accepted into a long-term care facility; or as ordered by an arbitrator.
-Learn more about ending a fixed-term tenancy for family violence or long-term care.
+A fixed-term tenancy agreement cannot be ended early except in three circumstances: both parties agree in writing; there are special circumstances such as the tenant is fleeing family violence or the tenant has been assessed as requiring long-term care or has been accepted into a long-term care facility; or as ordered by an arbitrator Learn more about ending a fixed-term tenancy for family violence or long-term care.

 Doing it Right

 After notice has been given, both landlords and tenants have specific responsibilities in order to end a tenancy properly – the tenant must move out by 1 p.m. on the effective date of the notice – the last day of the tenancy.
 This means the unit must be cleaned and all keys given to the landlord by then, unless the landlord agrees in writing to a later time.